-- Working with the Ministry of Production to encourage artisanal fishermen to obtain fishing licenses in order to address the issue of 70% of the artisanal mahi mahi fleet being unregistered
+Working with the Ministry of Production to encourage artisanal fishermen to obtain fishing licenses in order to address the issue of 70 percent of the artisanal mahi mahi fleet being unregistered

 We encourage action across the supply chain to support FIP progress.
 A FIP Participant is an industry member that is part of the seafood supply chain for the FIP product and is actively engaged in supporting the FIP.